 This teams' work in the MARIROPA area was concluded on Monday 31st March and movement was made to the JABA River Camp at the same time as Laurie & Montgomery.
-The team reported that their work in the MARIROPA area was concluded without hinderance.
+The team reported that their work in the MARIROPA area was concluded without hinderance [hindrance].
 Work in the JABA area was commenced on Friday 4th April and completed on Sunday 6th April.
 During this time one local man was sighted at the blasting area and one person from LARENAI village brought food for sale to the camp.
 Conversation was entered into with the food seller and when asked if he knew what was happening in the area he replied that the people knew what was happening as the previous escorting officer had informed them prior to his departure.
 He was reluctant to discuss the matter further.

-Movement to PANGUNA was effected by walking and by heliocopter on Tuesday 8th and Wednesday 9th April.
+Movement to PANGUNA was effected by walking and by heliocopter [helicopter] on Tuesday 8th a walking and by heliocopter [helicopter] on Tuesday 8th and Wednesday 9th April.